LeoCh01/Quol/README.md

 ## Overview

-Quol (Quick-Tool) is a top-layer desktop application built using **PySide6**, designed to serve as a versatile toolbox for Windows.
+Quol (Quick-Tool) is an overlay desktop application built using **PySide6**, designed to serve as a versatile toolbox for Windows.
 The toolbox provides an intuitive and user-friendly interface to perform a variety of tasks and enhance productivity.

 ## Features